OctoPerf/kraken/README.md

 ### Run the application from the source code

-To run Kraken from the source code, from the root folder of the repository:
+To run Kraken from the source code, execute one of the following commands from the root folder of the repository:

 * `make launch-docker` to run the Docker version,
 * `make launch-k8s` to run the Kubernetes version.